xiaolin0314/RESCUE/README.md

 Use the `--headless` option when running without a visualization window.

+## Training

+For the training code of the Personalized Gait Converter, please contact the corresponding author.

 ## References

 This repository is built on top of the following amazing repositories: